kwakuemma37/Azure-lessons/README.md

           However, some regions, such as West India and Brazil South, are paired in only one direction.
 In a one-direction pairing, the Primary region does not provide backup for its secondary region.
 So, even though West India’s secondary region is South India, South India does not rely on West India.
 West India's secondary region is South India, but South India's secondary region is Central India.
 Brazil South is unique because it's paired with a region outside of its geography.
 Brazil South's secondary region is South Central US.
 The secondary region of South Central US isn't Brazil South.

 ### Sovereign Regions
       Sovereign regions are instances of Azure that are isolated from the main instance of Azure.
-You mah need to use sovereign regions for complaince and legal purposes.
+You may need to use sovereign regions for complaince and legal purposes.
       Azure soverign regions include:
         - US DoD Central, US Gov Virginia, US Gov Iowa and more: These are regions and physical and logical network-isolated instances of Azure for US government and partners.
 These datacenters are operated by screened U.S. personnel and include additional compliance certifications.
         - China East, China North, and more: These regions are available through a unique partnership between Microsoft and 21Vianet, whereby Microsoft doesn't directly maintain the datacenters.
  # Describe Azure management infrastructure
      The Azure managmeent infrastructure include Azure resources, resource groups, subscriptions and accounts.
  ## Azure resources and resource groups
       Resource is the basic building block of Azure.
-Anything you create, deploy, provision is a resource including VMs, database, apps etc.
+Anything you create, deploy, provision is a resource in Azure including VMs, database, apps etc.
  ### Resource groups:
        Resource groups are the grouping of resources in Azure.
-Resource groups and resources have a one-to-many relationship, meaning there can be many resources in a resource group but a resource and only be in a single group.
+Resource groups and resources have a one-to-many relationship, meaning there can be many resources in a resource group but a resource can only be in a single group.
        Every resource requires to be in a resource group.
-       Resource group helps to manage resources easier ie. any action that is performed on the group effects all resources in that group. eg When you delete a resource group, resources it are also deleted.
+       Resource group helps to manage resources easier ie. any action that is performed or policy applied on the group effects all resources in that group. eg When you delete a resource group, resources in it are also deleted.
        You can create a resource group based
          - on access schema, ie based on user previleges
          - purpose: eg. for dev environment in which all resources may be deprovisioned when not required anymore.